sifive/wake/share/doc/wake/tutorial.md

 Notice that we didn't have to specify anything for wake to know what types `increment` accepts and returns.
-Wake is strongly-typed and will definitely complain if you try to pass a function the wrong type of object, but it is pretty good about guessing what things are.
+Wake is strongly-typed and will definitely complain if you try to pass a function the wrong type of object, but it is pretty good about guessing what things are (technically, using a Hindley-Milner type system).
 It's often a good practice to explicitly list types anyway -- to both help when you're reading the code and to catch any mistakes that might slip in -- but for brevity most examples in this tutorial will skip the annotations.

 ```wake
 export def decrement (i: Integer): Integer =